Chris McNutt

-Chris McNutt (born 1986) is an American conservative activist and gun rights lobbyist who has advocated for "permitless carry" legislation, also known as "Constitutional Carry."
+Chris McNutt (born 1986) is an American conservative activist and gun rights supporter who has advocated for "permitless carry" legislation, also known as "Constitutional Carry."
 He is the president of Texas Gun Rights, a state affiliate of the National Association for Gun Rights.

 Political Career Highlights & Controversies

 Forced Reset Trigger Settlement

 In May 2025, McNutt signed a landmark federal settlement on behalf of Texas Gun Rights resolving multiple lawsuits over the ATF's classification of Forced Reset Triggers (FRTs) as machine guns in NAGR v Garland.
 The lawsuit was brought by TXGR, NAGR, Rare Breed Triggers, and several individual plaintiffs.
 The settlement required the Department of Justice and ATF to: